scalar-labs/cassy/README.md

 You can do the following things with Cassy from an easy to use gRPC APIs or HTTP/1.1 REST APIs:
 * Take snapshots, and upload snapshots and incremental backups to a blob store or filesystem of your choice from your cluster
+  * AWS S3 is the only supported blob store at the current version, but other blob stores or filesystems will be supported shortly
 * Download backups, and restore a node or a cluster from the backups
 * Manage backups and restore histories

+You can NOT do the followings things with the current version of Cassy:
+* Backup commitlogs
+* Select keyspaces to take/restore backups
+* Operate easily with GUI

 ## Background